Disney $50M YouTube TV / DirecTV Stream Settlement (2026)

 The lawsuit was filed on November 18, 2022 by four YouTube TV subscribers — Heather Biddle of California, Jeffrey Kaplan of Arizona, Zachary Roberts of Indiana, and Joel Wilson of Kentucky — through the law firm Bathaee Dunne LLP.
 The plaintiffs alleged Disney violated Section 1 of the Sherman Antitrust Act and sought treble damages, attorney fees, and an injunction preventing Disney from enforcing its anticompetitive carriage agreements.

 Disney moved to dismiss.
 In 2023, the court dismissed several claims but allowed others to proceed, finding that consumers had adequately alleged Disney's actions could have hobbled competition.
-Disney continued to fight the case, and the plaintiffs amended their complaint to expand the class to include DirecTV Stream and FuboTV subscribers.
-The case went through extensive litigation before the parties reached a settlement.
+Disney continued to fight the case, and the plaintiffs amended their complaint to expand the class to include DirecTV Stream subscribers.
+(Fubo-related claims were pursued separately and are not part of this $50 million settlement.)
+The case went through extensive litigation before the parties reached the settlement now before the court.

 On June 6, 2025, a notice of settlement was filed.
 On March 6, 2026, class counsel filed the motion for preliminary approval with the $50 million non-reversionary fund.
 On March 31, 2026 the court adopted the proposed preliminary approval order (Dkt.
 236), preliminarily certifying the YouTube TV and DirecTV Stream Settlement Classes for purposes of settlement only, appointing Bathaee Dunne LLP as Interim Lead Counsel, appointing Epiq Class Action & Claims Solutions as Settlement Administrator, and scheduling the final approval hearing for January 14, 2027.